netoptimizer/prototype-kernel/kernel/Documentation/networking/XDP/use-cases/xdp_use_case_load_balancer.rst

 "service-server" is still 10G.
 Sending traffic back to the uplink happens via "direct-return" from the "service-server", still have 10G capacity left in the Ethernet switch fabric.
-Thus, with a proper HW setup the XDP_TX limitation can be dealt with.
+Thus, with a proper HW setup the :ref:`XDP_TX` limitation can be dealt with.

 Need: RX HW hash